Karpova-Lab/nosepoke/docs/_sources/build.rst.txt

         :align: center
         :width: 100 %

 #.
-Using a 2mm hex driver, screw in the push-to-connect fitting.
+Using a 2mm hex key or screwdriver, screw in the push-to-connect fitting.

     .. image:: pics/5_secure_pushconnect.jpg
         :align: center